wdong5/SE-FI/README.md

 Results
 -------
-After fault injection, output from LLFI and the tested application can be found in the *llfi* directory.
+After fault injection, output from SE-FI and the tested application can be found in the *llfi* directory.

 |     Directory         |                 Contents                       |